Updated: May 7

 The competition simulation allows students to test an example of the competitive exclusion principle.
 This is the idea that two species cannot coexist if they have the same niche.
 The principle was demonstrated in a classic experiment with P. aurelia and P. caudatum.
 There is a Glencoe virtual lab that takes students through a version of this experiment.

-The available worksheet provides a guided lab with a procedure for students to follow and charts for data collection.
-The worksheet includes a followup section that asks students to research the P. aurelia and P. caudatum experiments and discuss competition in ecosystems.
+The available worksheets (Google doc versions)provide a guided lab with a procedure for students to follow and charts for data collection.
+The worksheets include a followup section that asks students to research the P. aurelia and P. caudatum experiments and discuss competition in ecosystems.